Message from the Chairman

 - Implemented Office 365 including: email, share drive, share point for Bahrain Polytechnic students.

-- Implemented Azure as an online resource for student and projects specifically for EDICT students and graduated projects.
+- Implemented Azure as an online resource for student and graduate projects, specifically for the EDICT students and graduates.

 - Initiated project for the implementation of a New Bahrain Polytechnic website with CMS.